LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 ### Requests from foreign law enforcement

-As a United States company based in Arizona, GitHub is not required to provide data to foreign governments in response to legal process issued by foreign authorities.
+As a United States company based in Arizona, Litsignal is not required to provide data to foreign governments in response to legal process issued by foreign authorities.
-Foreign law enforcement officials wishing to request information from GitHub should contact the United States Department of Justice Criminal Division's Office of International Affairs.
+Foreign law enforcement officials wishing to request information from Litsignal should contact the United States Department of Justice Criminal Division's Office of International Affairs.
-GitHub will promptly respond to requests that are issued via U.S. court by way of a mutual legal assistance treaty (“MLAT”) or letter rogatory.
+Litsignal will promptly respond to requests that are issued via U.S. court by way of a mutual legal assistance treaty (“MLAT”) or letter rogatory.

 ### Questions